ACOMA: Mini-Comtesse

 The Mini-Comtesse was the smallest car produced.
 It was a single seater three wheeler with two training wheels at the front to improve stability.
-To comply with "L category" regulations the car had a pedal to propel the vehicle.
-Pushing down on the pedal would propel the car about one foot forward.
+To comply with the initial "L-category" regulations the car had a pedal which could technically speaking be used to propel the vehicle.
+Pushing down on the pedal would propel the car about one foot forward, thus meeting the letter of the law.
 The car had a conventional door on one side and folding gull wing door on the other to allow it to park in extremely confined spaces.
-The car was front-engine, front-wheel drive by a Sachs air-cooled 49cc single cylinder, 2-stroke, 3 bhp engine connected by a centrifugal clutch to a two speed gearbox with no reverse gear.
+The car was front-engine, front-wheel drive by a Sachs air-cooled 49 cc single cylinder, 2-stroke, 3 hp engine connected by a centrifugal clutch to a two speed gearbox with no reverse gear.
 It had a top speed of 20 mph.
 Production of the Mini-Comtesse ended in 1979.
-Paul Clement-Colin says they were powered by a Saxonette 47cc or Motobécane 50cc engine.
+Paul Clement-Colin says they were powered by a Saxonette 47 cc or Motobécane 50 cc engine.

 Super Comtesse

-The 4 wheel Super Comtesse began production in 1978 and was powered by a Motobécane engine.
+The four-wheeled Super Comtesse (type 780) began production in 1978 and was powered by a Motobécane engine.
+It was replaced by the Comtesse Berline type 810 in October 1980.

+Mini-Comtesse Break

+In 1979 the Break (estate) appeared.
+Code named type 790, the Comtesse Break in particular is noted for its very odd appearance.
+On the same chassis as the t seats two people side by side and has a large cargo area behind them.
+Top speed was limited to 25 km/h for safety reasons.

 Comtesse Berline

 The Comtesse Berline replaced the Super Comtesse in 1980.

-Mini-Comtesse: Sport, Coupé, and Station wagon
+It remained in production until 1982.

+Mini-Comtesse Sport, Coupé

-Three further models were produced in 1980 in conjunction with the Berline, the sport which was a targa top design, the coupe, and the wagon.
+Two further models were produced in 1980 in conjunction with the Berline: the Sport which was a targa top design, and the related Coupé.

 Starlette

-The Starlette, a larger version of the coupe was released in 1982 with a 49cc engine.
+The Starlette, a larger version of the coupé, was released in 1982.
+It was fitted with the usual 49 cc Motobécane engine.

 Star

-With the same body as the Starlette in 1982 but with a 125cc engine.
+Appearing in 1982, the Star has the same body as the Starlette but with a 125 cc engine.

 In culture

-The French film director Pascal Rabaté occasionally used the Mini Countess in his feature films of 2010 (Les Petits Ruisseaux) and 2011 (Ni à vendre ni à louer).
-They were respectively shot in the departments of Maine-et-Loire and Loire-Atlantique.
+The French film director Pascal Rabaté occasionally used Mini-Comtesse vehicles in his feature films of 2010 (Les Petits Ruisseaux) and 2011 (Ni à vendre ni à louer).
+They were shot in the departments of Maine-et-Loire and Loire-Atlantique respectively.